 When you’re looking to stay on trend around your home, there are plenty of decor styles you can choose from.
 The minimalist decor style continues to be a powerful influencer in this season’s choices.
 This doesn’t mean you have to ditch all your furniture and personal possessions.
 Instead be mindful about the old adage ‘less is more’.
-Keep your clutter to a minimum and bring only two or three color contrasts into your decor palette.
+Keep your clutter to a minimum and bring only two or three colour contrasts into your decor palette.
 Here are ten things for you to change around your home this season:

 1. Seating – The days of floral patterns on your furniture are well and truly over.
 Spots, stripes, and geometric shapes are all great, but it might be best to stick with a plain covering.
 You can then use cushions and throws to add a touch of color and interest to your seating.